 - Shape into 3/4-in. balls; place 2 in. apart on baking sheets coated with cooking spray.
 Bake at 350° for 7-9 minutes or until set.
 Remove to wire racks to cool completely.

-- In a small bowl, combine the marshmallow creme, extract and food coloring if desired.
+- In a small bowl, combine the marshmallow creme, extract and, if desired, food coloring.
 Spread on the bottoms of half of the cookies; top with remaining cookies.
 Store in an airtight container.
 Yield: 2 dozen.

 Originally published as Mint-Mallow Sandwich Cookies in Healthy Cooking December/January 2013, p72